BCDevOps/devops-platform-workshops/101-lab/content/01_adding_team_members.md

-# Adding Team Members
+# Adding team members

+## Namespace access (live training)

->Depending on the Lab Format, this section may have already been done.
-If you are not the 'devops' admins for the openshift 101 dev/tools projects you can check to see if you have access to the projects with `oc projects`.
-If you have access to the openshift 101 project you will see something like this.
+In the live training, we ask for volunteer admins to help grant access to the training namespaces for all other members of the lab.
+If you are not one of the 'devops' admins for the openshift 101 dev/tools projects you can check to see if you have access to the projects with the `oc projects` command in your terminal.
+If you have access to the openshift 101 project you will see something like this:
 >```shell
->* ocp101-june-dev - OpenShift 101 (dev)
+>* d8f105-dev - OpenShift 101 (dev)
-> ocp101-june-tools - OpenShift 101 (tools)
+> d8f105-tools - OpenShift 101 (tools)
 >```

+## Namespace access (self-paced training)
+If you're doing the self-paced training, you can instead request a temporary project set in the [Product Registry](https://registry.developer.gov.bc.ca/private-cloud/products/all).

+Make sure you're in the 'Private Cloud OpenShift' tab, then click 'Request a new product'.

+Check the box to choose a 'temporary product set'.
+Please note, your project will be deleted after 30 days, so don't create this until right before you plan to start working on the lab.

+You can skip the remaining steps in this section if you're doing the self paced lab, but take note of the instructions below for adding team members.
+You may need to do this in the future as people join your team and need access.

-## Team Permissions
+## Team Permissions (live training)

-Once all projects have been created by the Platform Services team, the team admin must navigate to each project and assign your users the appropriate permissions.
+When the lab begins, our volunteer admins will navigate to each project and assign everyone else the appropriate permissions.

-As a team, find each project and add the rest of the team members.
-Feel free to experiment with the default roles.

 <kbd>![](./images/01_projects.png)</kbd>